Detailed Workflow¶

 [5]:

-freq, Z, aux = ae.core.preprocess_impedance_data(freq, Z, tol_linKK=5e-2, return_aux=True)
+freq, Z, aux = ae.utils.preprocess_impedance_data(freq, Z, tol_linKK=5e-2, return_aux=True)

-[14:43:27] WARNING More than 10% of the data was filtered out.
+[20:28:36] WARNING 10% of data filtered out.

-Generate candidate equivalent circuits
+Generate candidate equivalent circuits¶

-In this stage, AutoEIS generates a list of candidate equivalent circuits using a customized genetic algorithm (done via the package EquivalentCircuits.jl).
+).
 The function takes the filtered impedance array and the frequency array as inputs.
 It returns a list of candidate equivalent circuits.
 The function has a few optional arguments that can be used to control the number of candidate circuits and the circuit types.
-The default number of candidate circuits is 10, and the default circuit types are resistors, capacitors, constant phase elements, and inductors.
-The function runs in parallel by default, but you can turn it off by setting parallel=false.
+The default number of candidate circuits is 10, and the default circuit types

 Note

 Since running the genetic algorithm can be time-consuming, we will use a pre-generated list of candidate circuits in this demo to get you started quickly.
-If you want to generate the candidate circuits yourself, set use_pregenerated_circuits=False in the cell below.
+If you want to generate the candidate circuits yourself, set use_pregenerated_circuits=False

 [6]:

-use_pregenerated_circuits = True
+use_pregenerated_circuits = False

 if use_pregenerated_circuits: